-For example, existing research argues that economic development reduces the risk of conflict both by contributing to the democratization process of states in the international system and by making war more costly (Hegre, 2000).
+Existing scholarship argues that economic development reduces the risk of conflict both by contributing to the democratization process of states in the international system and by making war more costly (Hegre, 2000).
 As Souva and Prins state, "democratic regimes are about 37% less likely to initiate fatal militarized disputes given an average level of GDP per capita" (Souva and Prins, 2006, 194).
 However, other research argues that the relationship with economic development is curvilinear, for both democratization (Treisman, 2020) and conflict (Boehmer and Sobek, 2005; Gartzke, 2012).
-To date, the relationships between economic development and democratization, repression, or conflict have not been estimated with complete cross-national data prior to 1950.
-Scholars have instead relied on proxy-measures such as energy consumption percapita (e.g., Markowitz, McMahon and Fariss, 2019), shipping and rail costs (e.g., Lake, 2009; Markowitz and Fariss, 2013), or simple linear interpolation of GDP per-capita (e.g., Treisman, 2020) to account for long-term economic variation.
 The new estimates we present in this article allow researchers to evaluate whether these empirical relationships are limited to the post-1950 period, or whether they generalize to earlier time periods (using more precise data with better coverage).
-We show that many correlational patterns between GDP per capita and these other variables vary considerably over time, which means that relationships for the post-1950 period do not necessarily generalize to periods prior to 1950.
+We show that many correlational patterns between GDP per capita and these other variables vary considerably over time.
+This demonstrates that the relationships between these variables in the post-1950 period do not necessarily generalize to periods prior to 1950.
 Critically, this also suggests that these relationships might change in the future.

-Second, our new latent variable model provides estimates of the relative level of uncertainty for each country-year unit by accounting for variation in the level of coverage within and disagreement between component indicators.
+Second, the measurement model provides estimates of the relative level of uncertainty for each country-year unit by accounting for variation in the level of coverage within and disagreement between component indicators.
 This is useful because it allows researchers to evaluate whether measurement error in the data (expressed as the level of uncertainty with which each country-year unit is accurately measured) is large enough to alter the size, or even the direction, of the effect of a given explanatory variable.